voxel51/fiftyone/examples/uniqueness/README.md

 session.view = dups_view
 ```

-And the GUI will only show these samples now.
-We can, of course access the
+And the dashboard will only show these samples now.
+We can, of course access
-filepaths and other information about these samples programmatically so you can
+the filepaths and other information about these samples programmatically so you
-act on the findings.
+can act on the findings.
 But, let's do that at the end of Part 2 below!

 ## Part 2: Finding unique samples